khalilmukhtar08-cloud/KhalilInvestPlatform/replit.md

 - Added 3D perspective animations to Auth pages using Framer Motion.
 - Implemented glassmorphism design system across the platform.
 - Removed all AI integrations and mentions from the application.
-- Renamed platform to "Khalil Aura" in landing page.
+- Renamed platform to "Khalil Aura" throughout the application.

 ## User Preferences